toppsdown/rampup-ruby/weekly_glossaries/week_1.md

 # Week 1 Glossary

+## How to approach this learning
+These are the things we are going to discuss in the first class.
+Don't worry about understanding everything.
+This is just to prime your brain for learning in class.
+This will also be your reference guide for the class

+1) Read through entire glossary.
+Don't worry about understanding
+2) Starting with the Data Types, click the link and read through the summary
+3) In each summary, there are examples and exercises.
+Read through the examples and try the exercises
+4) Once you are done with Data Types, move on to Tools, then Tools for Abstraction

 ## Concepts
 | Term | Example | Description |
 | --- | --- | --- |